quarkslab/tritondse/doc/dev_doc/seedscheduling.rst

 ===============

 Seed scheduling algorithm, are classes basically providing the next seed input to execute.
-They can be given to the :py:obj:`tritondse.seeds_manager.SeedManager` constructor.
+They can be given to the :py:obj:`tritondse.seed_manager.SeedManager` constructor.
 The scheduling of seeds might be different depending on the need.
-All strategies should satisfy the interface defined by :py:obj:`tritondse.seeds_manager.SeedManager`.
+All strategies should satisfy the interface defined by :py:obj:`tritondse.seed_manager.SeedManager`.

 .. autoclass:: tritondse.seed_scheduler.SeedScheduler
     :members: